Implementing AI in Businesses

 The goal is not to panic.
 It’s to prepare.
 Strategic leadership isn’t about reacting to trends.
 It’s about creating the environment where the company can move deliberately and decisively.

 Too many AI rollouts start with tech and end in disappointment.
 The companies that succeed treat AI as a business decision, not a software decision.
-That means starting with what matters most: your people, your systems, your economics, and your ability to execute.
+That means starting with what matters most: your people, your systems, your economics, and your ability to execute, as explained in our guide on how to build a practical AI strategy that delivers real business value.

 AI creates value when it’s linked to friction in the business, not when it’s deployed for its own sake.
 Most failed implementations can be traced to solutions in search of a problem.